locustio/locust/docs/writing-a-locustfile.rst

 The locustfiles may import common libraries using, e.g. ``import commonlib_auth``.
 This approach does not cleanly separate common libraries from locust files, however.

-Subdirectories can be a cleaner approach (see example below), but locust cannot currently cope with importing modules which live outside the locustfiles directory.
-Current workaround: for every locust file, make sure to write ``sys.path.append(os.getcwd())`` before importing any common libraries---this will ensure that the project root (i.e. the current working directory) is always importable.
+Subdirectories can be a cleaner approach (see example below), but locust will only import modules relative to the directory in which the running locustfile is placed.
+If you wish to import from your project root (i.e. the location where you are running the locust command), make sure to write ``sys.path.append(os.getcwd())`` in your locust file(s) before importing any common libraries---this will make the project root (i.e. the current working directory) importable.

 * project root